Started by Jane Treacy in Hosts & Personalities, Laura Geller

 In first bowl, add 1 tsp. cinnamon to the flour and mix well.
 Set aside.

 In a separate bowl, cream butter and sugar until fluffy.
-Add eggs, milk and vanilla and m...
+Add eggs, milk and vanilla...
 Continue Reading